Housing adaptations help you to stay mobile in and around your home.

 How long will this process take?

-- Minor adaptations such as grab rails, lever taps, and mop stick rails will be installed within 7 days of receipt of a recommendation.
+- Minor adaptations such as grab rails, lever taps, and mop stick rails will usually be installed in approximately 4 weeks

-- Major adaptations such as ramps, and showering facilities, will be installed within 28 days after our survey visit.
+- Major adaptations such as ramps, and showering facilities, will usually be installed in approximately 12 weeks

 Adaptation is not the only answer in meeting the housing needs of people with medical or physical disabilities.
 Below are descriptions of other services that we provide.